NITHINradarapu/Nithin-Demo/README.md

 # Nithin-Demo
-This a practice repo of Git Hub
+This a practice repo of git and github